MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/install-field-service.md

 ## Add a purchased subscription of Field Service to a Dynamics 365 organization

-To purchase Field Service and then add it to an Dynamics 365 organization, to to the **Office365 admin center &gt; Purchase Services**.
+To purchase Field Service and then add it to an Dynamics 365 organization, go to the **Office365 Admin Center > Purchase Services**.
 Follow the on-screen instructions to install the application.
 Installation may take several minutes.

 ![Field Service Installation  Online  image4](media/Field-Service-Installation-(Online)-image4.png)

 ## Verify the Field Service installation

-1. Sign in to your Dynamics 365 organization **with a system administrator role**.
-If Field Service is installed it will appear as an app.
+1. WIth system administrator credentials, sign in to the Dynamics 365 organization.

+2. Verify that Field Service is available from the Dynamics 365 drop-down menu.

 ![Field Service Installation  Online  image5](media/Field-Service-Installation-(Online)-image5.png)

-2. Additionally, if you're working within the Dynamics 365 custom app, Field Service appears as a module.
+3. Additionally, if you're working within the Dynamics 365 custom app, Field Service appears as a module.

 ![Field Service Installation  Online  image6](media/Field-Service-Installation-(Online)-image6.png)